Autodesk/maya-usd/lib/mayaUsd/commands/Readme.md

     hierarchy of models from the root down to the "leaf" model references.

-#### UV Name Translation: `map1` becomes `st`
+#### UV Set Names

+Currently, for Mesh export (and similarly for NurbsPatch, also), the UV set names will be preserved.

+A previous version renamed the UV sets.
+To get back this old behavior, set the `MAYAUSD_EXPORT_MAP1_AS_PRIMARY_UV_SET` on export or `MAYAUSD_IMPORT_PRIMARY_UV_SET_AS_MAP1` when importing.
+The old renaming behavior worked as follow: we renamed the UV set `map1` to `st`.
-Currently, for Mesh export (and similarly for NurbsPatch, also), we rename the UV set `map1` to `st`. `st` is the primary UV set for RenderMan, so this is very convenient for a Renderman-based pipeline.
-We understand this behavior is not desirable for all, and do plan to allow this translation (or none) to be specifiable.
+`st` is the primary UV set for RenderMan, so this was very convenient for a Renderman-based pipeline.
+The translation is reversed on importing USD into Maya, when the environment variable shown above is set.
+We understand this behavior was not desirable for all, so this translation is now off by default.
-The translation is reversed on importing USD into Maya.

 ### Custom Attributes and Tagging for USD